noopkat/mxchip-gifs/README.md

 1. [Create a new IoT Hub Access Policy](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-security#access-control-and-permissions) with Service Connect, Registry Read, and Registry Write permissions.
 Name it 'mxchipgif' so that you remember what you created it for.
 2. Copy the connection string for that policy.
-3. Open the .env file in this repository's folder on your computer in Visual Studio Code.
-Add the connection string value you copied in the previous step.
+3. Create a .env file under the repository's *server* folder in Visual Studio Code.
+Add the connection string value you copied in the previous step with the following format.

+    ```dosini
+    CONNECTION_STRING=your_connection_string
+    ```

 4. We're ready to run the server!

 ### 5. Start the server